guillermo-varela/gradle-replace-tokens-resources-plugin/README.md

 On the example shown there are two files on the resources and on the deployment environment folders.
 Currently the plugin takes all values from both files on the deployment environment folders and use them to replace all the tokens in the resource files, without making distinction between files.

 That means each property must have a unique key for all files, otherwise the values will collide and use wrong values.

+### How it was Developed
+A tutorial can be found (in spanish) at: http://nombre-temp.blogspot.com/2015/12/desarrollando-un-plugin-basico-de-grade.html

 License
 ----